 Wider Eligibility Changes

-Although qualifying periods are irrelevant for automatic unfair dismissal, ERA 2025 makes two significant changes to ordinary unfair dismissal that increase overlap:
+Qualifying periods are irrelevant for automatic unfair dismissal.
+ERA 2025 still makes two significant changes to ordinary unfair dismissal that increase overlap:

 - Qualifying period reduced to 6 months from 1 January 2027 (down from 2 years).
 This is not day-one protection — the government accepted a House of Lords amendment substituting its original day-one proposal.